 So what makes women go to any lengths to stay attractive?
 Do we (wrongly?) assume that men are that shallow, that they would judge a woman only by her looks?
 Should we give the guys some credit as for looking for other qualities?

 So, come on, and share your thoughts on this (write a comment below).
 Since I’m still in processing mode, and your input will be most helpful.
 What makes a woman beautiful?
 What defines her?
 What to avoid?
-And then: how do I know it’s really time to get that facelift…..
+And most importantly: how do I know it’s really time to get that facelift…..